 Macadamia oil also makes a fantastic base for a full-flavoured marinade.
 Our Moroccan lamb with macadamia rice pilaf recipe is a hearty and healthy meal, sure to prove a hit with your family.
 Lamb backstraps are marinated with a flavoursome mixture of macadamia oil, garlic, cumin and sumac.

 As a substitute for butter when baking

 Another smart way to use macadamia oil is as substitute for butter.
 In this decadent spiced chocolate fruit cake recipe, raisins, prunes, rum and chocolate feature alongside the secret ingredient: half a cup of Brookfarm’s Premium Grade Macadamia Oil.
 The cake is best enjoyed with a generous serve of vanilla ice cream or custard.

-Breathing new life into the Sunday roast, lemon myrtle roast chicken with roasted vegetables offers an update on the classic roast chook.
+Breathing new life into the Sunday roast, this roast chicken with macadamia couscous stuffing is a delicious twist on the classic roast chook.
 For an easy way to impress guests, our roasted potato skins with macadamias, bacon, rocket and blue cheese is a tapas-style party winner.

 Macadamia oil is ideal for deep-frying, offering a healthier alternative to other frying oils.
 This beer battered fish with macadamia salt and pepper dust perfectly shows off the benefit of deep-frying with macadamia oil – the result is crisp and delicious battered fish.

 Beer battered fish with a macadamia salt and pepper dust